 You’ve probably seen plenty of emails in your inbox from a self-proclaimed SEO “expert” who “happened” to notice that your website’s SEO sucks.
 Sure, it’s just a random spam email.
 But what if they’re right?

 Hi.
 I’m Xaña Winans, CEO of Golden Proportions Marketing, one of the most experienced dental marketing companies in the country.
 Today, I want to give you some quick ways to tell if your dental SEO sucks.

-It’s really easy to read those emails and actually start to wonder, is my dental SEO company actually doing what I pay them to do, or are they slacking?
+It’s really easy to read those emails and actually start to wonder, is my dental SEO agency actually doing what I pay them to do, or are they slacking?
 There are a few tell-tale things you can look at to know if you’re getting your money’s worth.

 Let’s take a look at this sample Google search result for “cosmetic dentist in Lewisburg.”
 (Yes, it’s my husband Larry’s practice.
 And yes, I am biased.)